-Malware Domains - Malware Domains are distributing viruses, executables to victims
+Malware Domains - Malware Domains distributing viruses, and executables to victims

 Command and Control Domains - DNS Tunnel Detection and DGA Detection

-Palo Alto have two options: DNS sinkholing and DNS monitoring.
+Palo Alto has two options: DNS sinkholing and DNS monitoring.
 If these two options are configured, it will secure DNS from bad people.